giantswarm/app-build-suite/README.md

 testing framework.
 It can be used for testing any apps, no matter if the application was originally written in python or not.
 To make testing easier, we are also providing [`pytest-helm-charts`](https://github.com/giantswarm/pytest-helm-charts) plugin, which makes writing tests for kubernetes deployed apps easier.
-See [examples/apps/hello-world-app/tests/abs] for complete usage example.
+See [examples/apps/hello-world-app/tests/abs](examples/apps/hello-world-app/tests/abs) for a complete usage example.

 To make your tests automatically invokable from `abs`, you must adhere to the following rules: